vladcomarlau/HRMS/README.md

   - Current evaluation grading with history (based on 5 criterias: Communication, Efficiency, Expertise, Initiative, Leadership) and feedback
   - Feedback of an evaluation can be generated using OpenAi API
   - Teams performance page with the average grade of each team
-  - View individual performance grades of eeach team member (emphasizing the least and most performant criterias)
+  - View individual performance grades of each team member (emphasizing the least and most performant criterias)
   - Evaluations manager for the entire organization
 - Salary:
   - Evolution of salaries can be viewed as a graph